 Field Trip Program– While visiting a selection of historic buildings students will gain first-hand exposure to life as it was for our ancestors of the early 19th century.
 Included in their visit, students will meet with a blacksmith, potter, basketweaver, school teacher as well as visit the woodshop, Country Store, and Ice Cream Parlor.
 The Village is open exclusively for school groups, May-June.
 The cost is $10 per person for Cape May County schools, $12 per person for schools from outside the county.
 One teacher or chaperone is admitted free for every 10 students.

-In-Class Presentations– The Village offers in-class school visits free of charge to all Cape May County Schools.
-An HCSV staff member visits your classroom with one of the following presentations:
+Presentations– The Village offers in-class school visits or Zoom Webinars.
+An HCSV staff member presents your class with one of the following presentations:

 - The First Frontier: Whaler Yeomen in Colonial New Jersey- The story of the first permanent European settlers as well as a discussion of how the Eastern Seaboard was the original American frontier.